hoffrocket/lambdatex/README.md

    1. Create a new bucket to store your deployments `aws s3 mb s3://<yourbucket>`
    1. `export S3_DEPLOY_BUCKET=<yours3 bucket>`
    1. `export AWS_DEFAULT_REGION=<your region>`
-   1. ./deploy.sh
+   1. `./deploy.sh` will output the URL for your API

 ## Notes

-  * After deploying, add "*/*" to Binary Media Types in "Binary Support" section of API Gateway in the console
+  * After deploying, add "*/*" to Binary Media Types in "Binary Support" section of API Gateway in the console _there's probably some way to do the above on the command line_
   * If you get some sort of permissions error, Edit and save "Lambda Function" to same value in "Integration Request" section of "Resources" of the "{proxy+}.ANY" section of "Resources in "API Gateway"
-  * there's probably some way to do the above on the command line